Articles

 They still experience the negative emotions that come after a tragedy, but their mental outlook allows them to work through these feelings and recover.
 Resilience gives people the strength to tackle problems head-on, overcome adversity, and move on with their lives.

-READ ALSO: Why mobile phones are expensive in Australia?
+READ ALSO: Why are fathers more important?

 What are the signs of a lack of resilience?